blantz/homebridge-tivo-control/README.md

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

 A Homebridge plugin for defining switches to control a TiVo set top box.
+> NOTE: Tivo has a Remote Control feature that needs to be enabled in the
+> Settings, in order for this plugin to be able to communicate with the Tivo.
+>
+> Look for it in the Remote Control page and enable it.

 # Features
 This plugin allows you to define multiple Tivo devices, each with there own set